-SC5.5.1 A student may appeal, in writing, to the University Secretary against the decision of the Authorised Officer.
-The appeal must be submitted within ten working days of the receipt of the decision and may be made on the following grounds:
+- SC5.5.1 A student may appeal, in writing, to the University Secretary against the decision of the Authorised Officer.
+The appeal must be submitted within ten working days of the receipt of the decision and may be made on the following grounds: - i) The penalty was out with the scope of the Regulations set out in section SC5.4. - ii) There was a procedural irregularity in the process undertaken by the Authorised Officer which materially influenced the final decision. - iii) The decision reached was unreasonable as a result of the Authorised Officer's actions or omissions. - iv) The penalty imposed was unreasonable or in excess of the penalties specified in section SC5.4. - v) New evidence is now available which might have caused the hearing to reach a different conclusion, but could not have been made available at the time of the hearing.
+In such cases an explanation/evidence as to why the material could not have been made available for the hearing should be provided.

-- i) The penalty was outwith the scope of the Regulations set out in section SC5.4. - ii) There was a procedural irregularity in the process undertaken by the Authorised Officer which materially influenced the final decision. - iii) The decision reached was unreasonable as a result of the Authorised Officer's actions or omissions. - iv) The penalty imposed was unreasonable or in excess of the penalties specified in section SC5.4. - v) New evidence is now available which might have caused the hearing to reach a different conclusion, but could not have been made available at the time of the hearing - SC5.5.2 The University Secretary will consider the written appeal together with the documented reasons for the finding and shall notify his/her decision within fifteen working days of receipt of the appeal. - SC5.5.3 If the University Secretary allows the appeal he/she may review or quash the penalty imposed. - SC5.5.4 The decision of the University Secretary will be final.
+- SC5.5.2 The University Secretary will consider the written appeal together with the documented reasons for the finding and shall notify their decision within fifteen working days of receipt of the appeal. - SC5.5.3 If the University Secretary allows the appeal they may review or quash the penalty imposed. - SC5.5.4 The decision of the University Secretary will be final.